-Sharon S. Richardson Community Hospice is Sheboygan County's only locally-owned, community-based hospice provider.
-We are a nonprofit organization dedicated to providing high quality, compassionate end-of-life care.
+Sharon S. Richardson Community Hospice is an independent, nonprofit organization dedicated to providing high quality, compassionate end-of-life care.
 Our home hospice and palliative care services are provided wherever a patient calls home, whether that be in their own home, at a care facility or at our Inpatient Center.

 Realizing that not everyone can stay in their home, the Sharon S. Richardson Community Hospice Inpatient Center opened in 2007 to provide 24-hour skilled nursing care for hospice patients.

 Who was Sharon S. Richardson?

 Sharon was a member of the Sheboygan Falls community who believed in living life to the fullest, caring for others, and giving back to the community.
 Providing a compassionate, dignified and quality hospice program for those in her community and beyond was the vision she shared with her husband, Joe.
 Sharon passed away in 2004, but her legacy and vision carries on for all.

 It all began with a promise.